llvm/llvm-blog-www/content/posts/2021-01-05-stack-clash-protection.md

 with a probe in each chunk to trigger the kernel stack guard page.

 This has been a major security difference between GCC and Clang since then.
-It has even been identified as a blocker by Fedora to move from gcc to clang as the compiler for some projects that already made the move upstream, leading to [extra maintenance][FedoraClangGCC] for packagers.
+It has even been identified as a blocker by Fedora to move from GCC to Clang as the compiler for some projects that already made the move upstream, leading to [extra maintenance][FedoraClangGCC] for packagers.